 Known by the Vikings as "Deer-bunnies", it is written that Vikings arriving in the New World would extract a Jackalope's milk as it slept belly up at night.
 The milk is believed to be medicinal and can be used for a variety of afflictions.

-Although sly and crafty, the truth is these creatures are aggressive and unpredictable - and should not be provoked for any reason.
+Although sly and crafty, the truth is these creatures are aggressive and unpredictable.
+They should not be provoked for any reason.
 The Vikings were thought to have gotten their violent streak from drinking Jackalope milk.
+Wyatt Earp was known to drink Jackalope milk instead of whiskey.
+And yes, we all know what that did to him.

 The Federal Government wants us to believe they aren't real, but that hasn't stopped the truth from coming forward.
-In fact, Douglas, Wyoming has declared itself to be the "Jackalope Capital of America" because according to legend the first Jackalope was spotted there around 1829.
+While it is known that Jackalopes visit Ghost Town all though the West just for stroll down memory lane, the town of Douglas, Wyoming has declared itself to be the "Jackalope Capital of America."
+Their reason that according to legend the first Jackalope was spotted there around 1829.
 A large statue of a Jackalope stands in the town center, and every year the town plays host to Jackalope Day, usually held in June.

 Jackalopes in Douglas, Wyoming, became so popular that by the late 1940’s the city had proclaimed itself as the "Jackalope Capital of the World,” promoting the self-proclaimed title in brochures and other tourism advertising.